gbif/metabarcoding-data-toolkit-backend/README.md

 ## Authentication
 In order to operate the Metabarcoding Data Toolkit through the API, you need to login and get a token:

-`curl -u username:@password 'https://mdt.gbif.org/service/auth/login' | jq .token`
+`curl -u username:password 'https://mdt.gbif.org/service/auth/login' | jq .token`

 This will give you an `AUTHORIZATION_TOKEN` valid for 30 minutes,